SparseGS: Sparse View Synthesis using 3D Gaussian Splatting: Related Work

-\paragraph{Few Shot Novel View Synthesis} The problem of novel view synthesis from few images has received significant interest as many view synthesis techniques can require a prohibitively high number of views for real-world usage.
-Many early techniques~\cite{tucker2020single, zhou2018stereo, srinivasan19} leverage multi-plane images (MPIs), which represent images by sub-images at different depths, to re-render depth and color from novel view points using traditional transformations.
-More recent techniques are built on top of the NeRF framework and tend to tackle the problem one of two ways: The first set of methods introduce constraints on the variation between views.
+\textbf{Few Shot Novel View Synthesis.} The problem of novel view synthesis from few images has received significant interest as many view synthesis techniques can require a prohibitively high number of views for real-world usage.
+Early techniques~\cite{tucker2020single, zhou2018stereo, srinivasan19} leverage multi-plane images (MPIs), which represent images by sub-images at different depths, to re-render depth and color from novel view points using traditional transformations.
+More recent techniques are built on top of the NeRF framework and tend to tackle the problem in one of two ways: The first set of methods introduce constraints on the variation between views.
 An early example of this type of method was DietNeRF~\cite{Jain_2021_ICCV} which added constraints to ensure that high-level semantic features remained the same from different views since they contained the same object.
 Another example is RegNeRF~\cite{Niemeyer2021Regnerf} which applies both color and depth consistency losses to the outputs at novel views.
-ViP-NeRF~\cite{somraj2023VipNeRF} modifies the traditional NeRF framework to additionally compute the visibility of a point and then uses these outputs to regularize the visibility and alpha-blended depth of different views.
 The second set of methods approach the problem by adding depth priors to novel views to regularize outputs.
-SparseNeRF~\cite{wang2023sparsenerf} falls into this category and uses a pre-trained depth estimation model to get psuedo-ground truth depth maps which are then used for a local depth ranking loss.
+SparseNeRF~\cite{wang2023sparsenerf} falls into this category and uses a pre-trained depth estimation model to get pseudo-ground truth depth maps which are then used for a local depth ranking loss.
 They additionally apply a depth smoothness loss to encourage rendered depth maps to be piecewise-smooth.
-DSNeRF~\cite{kangle2021dsnerf} also uses additional depth supervision, but uses the outputs of the SfM pipeline (typically COLMAP~\cite{schoenberger2016mvs, schoenberger2016sfm}) used to get camera poses instead of a pre-trained model.
-Beyond these two techniques, some prior works approach the problem through recent machine learning techniques.
-Specifically, Neo 360~\cite{irshad2023neo} uses a tri-plane feature representation to enable their model to reason about 3D features more robustly.
-To our knowledge, this is also the only other technique that explicitly tackles the problem of 360\textdegree few-shot novel-view synthesis.
+DSNeRF~\cite{kangle2021dsnerf} also uses additional depth supervision, but uses the outputs from a Structure-From-Motion(SFM) pipeline (typically COLMAP~\cite{schoenberger2016sfm}) instead of a pre-trained model.
+Other than the techniques above, Neo 360~\cite{irshad2023neo} uses tri-planes to represent a bounded scene more efficiently. \cite{li2024dngaussian} tackles the sparse-view 3DGS reconstruction with depth regularization and monocular depth estimation.
+Concurrent work~\cite{zhu2023FSGS} introduces a more advanced densification strategy tailored to 3DGS and leverages a similar zero-shot depth estimator~\cite{Ranftl2020,Ranftl2021}.
+To the best of our knowledge, \cite{zhu2023FSGS, irshad2023neo} are the only existing methods that explicitly tackle the problem of 360\textdegree~few-shot novel-view synthesis.